-(a) A description of the target population of serious emotional disturbance (SED)/serious mental illness (SMI).

-(c) Nature and scope of the program, as indicated by individual recipient needs and preferences.

-(e) Specifies that the program is staffed by qualified individuals whose primary job function is specific to Child and Adolescent In-Home Intervention.

-(f) Admission criteria that include at least the following:

-1. Presence of a serious emotional disturbance (SED and/or serious mental illness (SMI).

-2. Age ranges from five to twenty (5-20) years (exception of Transitional Age specialized teams which are age range of 17-25).
+- (a) A description of the target population of serious emotional disturbance (SED)/serious mental illness (SMI). - (b) Age range. - (c) Nature and scope of the program, as indicated by individual recipient needs and preferences. - (d) Location of the geographic service area for the program. - (e) Specifies that the program is staffed by qualified individuals whose primary job function is specific to Child and Adolescent In-Home Intervention. - (f) Admission criteria that include at least the following: - 1.
+Presence of a serious emotional disturbance (SED and/or serious mental illness (SMI). - 2.
+Age ranges from five to twenty (5-20) years (exception of Transitional Age specialized teams which are age range of 17-25).